matteranalytics/matter-analytics-webpage/README.md

 4. In the `Import Git repository` section, you'll see your imported Git repositories.
 To import a new one, click `Adjust GitHub App Permissions →` next to `Missing Git repository?` question.
 5. In the popup, click `Configure` next to your GitHub username
 6. _Optional_ If you enabled 2FA on GitHub, you'll need to authorize yourself.
 7. Enlarge the window, and you'll see it landed on GitHub.
-Scroll down to `Repository access`, select your portfolio source code repository, and click `Save`.
+Scroll down to `Repository access`, select your profile source code repository, and click `Save`.
 This allows Vercel to access your repository and create a static site from it.
 8. The popup will be closed automatically, and you'll see the authorized repository in the Vercel Dashboard.
 Click `Import` next to it.
 9. Leave the settings as they are and click the wide `Deploy` button.
 10. If you see "Congratulations", your site is live!